European collaboration to develop ‘game-changing’ solution for radiation-free pre-operative planning

 Roel Raatgever, CEO of MRIguidance, said “Our BoneMRI imaging technology visualizes bone with an MRI scan.
 These images can serve as source images to develop the 3D printed models.
 I am very happy with our collaboration with Axial3D and UMC Utrecht.
 We form a strong and complementary team that can bring this project to a success.”

 Niall Haslam, CTO of Axial3D, said “It’s with great pleasure that we announce our partnership with UMC Utrecht and MRIguidance.
-The collaboration between our organizations aims to deliver an improved patient experience while giving surgeons access to game-changing medical imaging for extremely complex orthopaedic cases.”
+The collaboration between our organizations aims to deliver an improved patient experience while giving surgeons access to game-changing medical imaging for extremely complex orthopedic cases.”

 The partnership shows the power of collaboration and how it can improve patient experience and care.